python-arch/BioMbz-Optimizing-Brain-Tumor-Segmentation-with-MedNeXt-BraTS-2024-SSA-and-Pediatrics/README.md

 This project demonstrates a comprehensive approach to improving brain tumor segmentation using the MedNext model, leveraging innovative optimization techniques, extensive hyper-parameter tuning, and efficient model souping methods.
 ### Augmentation Experiments
-## License
+## Credits

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project was developed using MBZUAI Resources and as a part of the undergraduate research internship program.
+Thanks to all of our mentors and our professor for supporting us :)